-- Feeling like you can do anything right
+- Feelings like you can't do anything right.

-Try finding groups of other new moms – new moms can be found in places like baby gym, mommy-and-me groups, or even church.
-Aren’t quite ready to make the leap to socialize in-person, look to strike up connections online?
-Moms can find local groups through Facebooks or download apps Peanuts, Mush or Winnie.
-Don’t be afraid to ask for help- leaning on a support system is not a sign of weakness.
+Try finding groups of other new moms – new moms can be found in places like the baby gym, mommy-and-me groups, or even church.
+Aren't quite ready to leap to socialize in-person, look to strike up connections online?
+Moms can find local groups through Facebook or download apps Peanuts, Mush, or Winnie.
+Don't be afraid to ask for help- leaning on a support system is not a sign of weakness.

-If you have been struggling with the symptoms describe above, consult with your physician right away so that a care plan can be developed.
+If you have been struggling with the symptoms, describe above, consult with your physician right away so that a care plan can be developed.
 Your physician may recommend that you meet with a counselor or therapist.
-This healthcare professional may recommend medication to assist you with rough patch.
+This healthcare professional may prescribe medication to assist you with a rough patch.

-For some Mom’s they may feel going to the doctor to get medication is against their values and they rather seek more natural alternatives to cope with postpartum depression:
+For some Mom's, they may feel going to the doctor to get medication is against their values, and they instead seek more natural alternatives to cope with postpartum depression:

-- Be patient, kind and graceful to yourself – you have done very important work creating a human.
-Learning how to take care of this little person does not happen over night
+- Be patient, kind, and graceful to yourself – you have done vital work creating a human.
+Learning how to take care of this little person does not happen overnight

 What advice would you share with other new moms experiencing postpartum depression?